spyridon97/vtk-external-facelist-evaluation/README.md

 2. VTK's S-Hash found in src/vtkDataSetSurfaceFilterSHash
 3. VTK's P-Classifier found in src/vtkGeometryFilterPClassifier
 4. VTK's P-Hash found in src/vtkGeometryFilterPHash
-5. VTK-m's P-Hash-Sort with FNV1A found in src/ExternalFacesHashSortFnv1a
+5. Viskores' P-Hash-Sort with FNV1A found in src/ExternalFacesHashSortFnv1a
-6. VTK-m's P-Hash-Sort with MinPointID found in src/ExternalFacesHashSortMinPointId
+6. Viskores' P-Hash-Sort with MinPointID found in src/ExternalFacesHashSortMinPointId
-7. VTK-m's P-Hash-Fight with FNV1A found in src/ExternalFacesHashFightFnv1a
+7. Viskores' P-Hash-Fight with FNV1A found in src/ExternalFacesHashFightFnv1a
-8. VTK-m's P-Hash-Fight with MinPointID found in src/ExternalFacesHashFightMinPointId
+8. Viskores' P-Hash-Fight with MinPointID found in src/ExternalFacesHashFightMinPointId
-9. VTK-m's P-Hash-Count with FNV1A found in src/ExternalFacesHashCountFnv1a
+9. Viskores' P-Hash-Count with FNV1A found in src/ExternalFacesHashCountFnv1a
-10. VTK-m's P-Hash-Count with MinPointID found in src/ExternalFacesHashCountMinPointId
+10. Viskores' P-Hash-Count with MinPointID found in src/ExternalFacesHashCountMinPointId

 ## Compilation